build-week-corporate-event-planner-2019/Back-End/README.md

 - [SQLite](https://www.sqlite.org/index.html) - Super lightweight database to bootstrap development environments
 - [PostgreSQL](https://www.postgresql.org/) - An advanced object-relational database for production environments
 - [Knex.js](https://knexjs.org/) - A SQL query builder that helps abstracting migrations and DDLs for different database types into a single coherent structure
+- [Knex-Cleaner](https://www.npmjs.com/package/knex-cleaner) - Helper library to clean a PostgreSQL, MySQL or SQLite3 database tables using Knex
 - [Bcrypt.js](https://www.npmjs.com/package/bcryptjs) - A module to help make passwords more secure
-- [CORS](https://www.npmjs.com/package/cors) - A Node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+- [CORS](https://www.npmjs.com/package/cors) - A Node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options
-- [Helmet](https://www.npmjs.com/package/helmet) - A collection of 14 smaller middleware functions that set HTTP response headers.
+- [Helmet](https://www.npmjs.com/package/helmet) - A collection of 14 smaller middleware functions that set HTTP response headers
 - [JWT](https://jwt.io/) - JSON Web Token for authorization and client side tokens for security
 - [Supertest](https://www.npmjs.com/package/supertest) - A test module for HTTP assertions
 - [Jest](https://jestjs.io/) - A simple JavaScript testing framework
+- [Dotenv](https://www.npmjs.com/package/dotenv) - a zero-dependency module that loads environment variables from a .env file into process.env

 ## Endpoints